 On July 11, 2007, the Company was listed on the PSE and became the first petroleum company to be publicly-listed after the enactment of the Oil Deregulation Law in 1998.
 The Oil Deregulation Law encourages petroleum companies to be listed in the PSE.
-As of June 30, 2018, the Company has a market capitalization of ₱17.18 billion, based on Phoenix's common share closing price of ₱12.00 on the same day, the last trading day of the said month.
+As of September 30, 2018, the Company has a market capitalization of ₱15.10 billion, based on Phoenix's common share closing price of ₱10.72 on September 28, 2018, the last trading day of the said month.

 The Company's operations are divided between trading, and terminalling and hauling services.
 Under trading, the Company offers its refined petroleum products and lubricants to retailers and industrial customers.
-The Company sells its products through its network of retail service stations and has opened a total of 545 as of June 30, 2018.
-The retail service stations are classified as CODO, which account for 52% of the stations, and DODO, which account for 48% of the stations.
+The Company sells its products through its network of retail service stations and has opened a total of five hundred fifty-eight (558) as of September 30, 2018.
+The retail service stations are classified as CODO, which account for 54% of the stations, and DODO, which account for 46% of the stations.
 For CODOs, the Company buys or leases the land and owns the service station structures and equipment, but will be operated by a third-party dealer.
 For DODOs, a third-party dealer buys or leases the land, builds the retail service station structure according to Company specifications, leases the retail service station equipment from the Company, and operates the DODOs.
-Its main areas of retail operations are in Luzon and Mindanao which accounts for 47% and 40%, respectively, of the stations established as of June 30, 2018, while its Visayas operations account for 13% of the network.
+Its main areas of retail operations are in Luzon and Mindanao which accounts for 47% and 39%, respectively, of the stations established as of September 30, 2018, while its Visayas operations account for 14% of the network.

-The Company's terminalling and hauling services involve leasing of storage space in its terminal depot, hauling and into-plane services (hauling of Jet A1 fuel to airports and refueling of aircraft) in seventeen (17) airports, including Davao, Cagayan de Oro, General Santos City, Cotabato City, Ozamis City, Pagadian City, Zamboanga City, Dumaguete, Bacolod, Kalibo, Iloilo, Caticlan, Tacloban, Cebu Mactan, Roxas City and San Jose, Mindoro.
+The Company's terminalling and hauling services involve leasing of storage space in its terminal depot, hauling and into-plane services (hauling of Jet A1 fuel to airports and refueling of aircraft) in eighteen (18) airports, including Davao, Cagayan de Oro, General Santos City, Cotabato City, Ozamis City, Pagadian City, Zamboanga City, Dumaguete, Bacolod, Kalibo, Iloilo, Caticlan, Tacloban, Cebu Mactan, Roxas City, San Jose, Mindoro and Ninoy Aquino International Airport.
 Since 2005, the Company has been providing all of Cebu Pacific's terminal, hauling and into-plane requirements for its Mindanao operations.
-Phoenix currently provides services to Cebu Pacific in a total of 17 domestic airports consisting of one in Luzon, eight in Visayas, and eight in Mindanao.
+Phoenix currently provides services to Cebu Pacific in a total of eighteen (18) domestic airports consisting of two (2) in Luzon, eight (8) in Visayas, and eight (8) in Mindanao.

-3in terms of the total market demand of petroleum products based on industry data from the DOE.
+8in terms of the total market demand of petroleum products based on industry data from the DOE.
 See the section entitled "Industry and Competitive Overview" of this Prospectus for a more detailed discussion.